-The objectives are (i) to enable estimates of effect sizes for identifying group differences across the lifespan and (ii) to enable comparisons across scanner platforms, including data from the MGH Lifespan Pilot.
-The initial data release in August 2014 includes unprocessed Phase 1a image data.
-We will release Phase 1b data (see below) and minimally preprocessed data from both phases in early 2015.
+The objectives were (i) to enable estimates of effect sizes for identifying group differences across the lifespan and (ii) to enable comparisons across scanner platforms, including data from the MGH Lifespan Pilot.
+The initial data released in August 2014 includes unprocessed Phase 1a image data.

-Imaging data are being acquired on three MRI scanners:
+Imaging data were acquired on three MRI scanners:

-For each scanner, identical imaging parameters (pulse sequences and scan durations) are used for each modality across all age groups, except for the youngest (see below).
+For each scanner, identical imaging parameters (pulse sequences and scan durations) were used for each modality across all age groups, except for the youngest (see below).

 These parameters are similar but not identical to those acquired in the main (young adult) HCP; the main difference is a reduced scan time owing to tolerance limits for younger and older age groups.

-The youngest group (4-6 years) is being scanned only at WashU, using a customized pediatric head coil and a protocol optimized for that age range.
+The youngest group (4-6 years) were scanned only at WashU, using a customized pediatric head coil and a protocol optimized for that age range.

-Behavioral data similar to that in the main HCP are acquired from all Lifespan Pilot subjects studied at WashU and will be released at the end of data collection in early 2015.
+Behavioral data similar to that in the main HCP were acquired from all Lifespan Pilot subjects studied at WashU.

 In Phase 1a, we evaluated the feasibility of a proposed protocol for scanning multiple age ranges to aid in determining a final protocol for each scanner.
 Phase 1a was conducted only at WashU.

-Phase 1b involves a fixed protocol to acquire sufficient data to estimate effect sizes in each age range and for each scanner.
+Phase 1b involved a fixed protocol to acquire sufficient data to estimate effect sizes in each age range and for each scanner.